 By Helen Pass, MD, Director of Breast Surgery and Co-Director, Breast Center

-You’ve heard it before and will likely hear it again: early detection from mammograms saves lives.
+You’ve heard it before and will likely hear it again: when it comes to breast cancer prevention tips, early detection from mammograms can save lives.
 Here's why a mammogram appointment is too important to put off.

 Book Your 3D Mammogram Today

 to schedule an appointment with a breast specialist near you,

 - The risk of breast cancer increases significantly beginning at age 40 and continues to rise as you get older.